tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     h.
 Select **Add**.

-    > **NOTE:** In some cases it may take up to 15 minutes for your Network Security Group to change is status from **Updating**.
+    > **NOTE:** In some rare cases it may take up to 15 minutes for your Network Security Group to change is status from **Updating**.
 You won't be able to add any other rules until it completes.

 4. Configure both the database and web server to only allow RDP connections from the PAW machine;